AnnaYang2020/RICo_Data_Selection_for_Instruction-Tuning/data/README.md

 ## Selected instruction-tuning subsets

-All selected-subset files are JSON arrays in Alpaca format with `instruction`, `input`, and `output` fields.
+All RICo-selected subset files are JSON arrays in Alpaca format with `instruction`, `input`, and `output` fields.

 | Selection model | Included subsets | Notes |
 | --- | --- | --- |